-- Act ethically when representing you.
+Act ethically when representing you.
 All states have rules of professional conduct that set ethical standards for attorneys.
-Generally, these rules require attorneys to, among other things, keep whatever the client says confidential, act within the limits of the law when representing clients, and put their clients' interests ahead of their own.
+Generally, these rules require lawyers to, among other things, keep whatever the client says confidential, act within the limits of the law when representing clients, and put their clients' interests ahead of their own.
 You should expect your attorney to act ethically and in accordance with the rules of professional conduct when representing you in a foreclosure.

 Firing Your Foreclosure Attorney

-- your attorney won't update you about your case
+your attorney won't update you about your case

-- your attorney acts unethically, or
+your attorney acts unethically, or

-- your attorney fails to show up in court or misses important deadlines.
+your attorney fails to show up in court or misses important deadlines.

 Remember, even if you fire the lawyer, you'll still have to pay for any services already performed.